andifalk/spring-basics-training/README.md

 All training modules are based on current __Spring version 5.1.x__ and __Spring Boot 2.1.x.__

-Depending on the intensity of diving into the spring world this training is targeted as a 1-day or 2-days training workshop.
+Depending on the intensity in diving into hands-on labs of the spring world this training is targeted as a 1-day or 2-days training workshop.

 ## Presentation